1. Examples

 Dear Mr Erby,

-I am currently working as an admin assistant in a sports shop in the area where I have gained considerable knowledge of the cycling industry in the last three years.
-I understand what it means to build a small business, to make and sustain contacts and to stay sane in the daily frenzy of customer demand.
+I am currently working as an administrative assistant in a sports shop, where I have gained considerable knowledge of the cycling industry in the last three years.
+I understand what it means to build a small business, to make and sustain contacts, and to stay sane in the daily frenzy of customer demand.

-My strongest skill set lies in the ability to communicate with customers and my efficient organisational talents.
+My strongest skill set lies in the ability to communicate with customers.
 Last year, I helped my current employer to cut supplier costs by 5% by switching our marketing and printing services to the same business.
 As a result, our customer consolidation rose during the following quarter.

-Thanks to my strong organisational workflows, I thrive when working under deadlines even while dealing with a heavy workload.
+Being highly efficient and following effective organisational workflows enable me to thrive when working under deadlines even while dealing with a heavy workload.
 However, I also can adjust quickly to new environments and daily tasks.
-I believe this is the best balance needed for part-time work, since complex tasks sometimes need to be left for days at a time and may have progressed.
+I believe this is the best balance needed for part-time work, since complex tasks sometimes need to be left for days at a time and circumstances can change in between shifts.
 Therefore my ability to digest new information quickly would best suit this environment.

-I would be delighted to have the opportunity to work with the York Cyclist in an environment that I have enjoyed as a customer.
-I hope to be able to speak further soon to discuss this role.
+I would be delighted to have the opportunity to work with the York Cyclist in an atmosphere = that I have enjoyed as a customer.
+I hope to be able to meet with you soon to discuss this role.

 Yours Sincerely,